fldbock/aws-tiered-storage/02_LABINSTRUCTIONS/STAGE1.md

 Leave `IP address` as the connection option

-The public IP adress should have been automatically pre filled.
+The public IP adress should have been automatically pre filled

-Under `Service endpoint`, leave `Publicly accessible` selected.
+Under `Service endpoint`, leave `Publicly accessible` selected

 Click <kbd>Next</kbd>

 # Review and activate

-Review to make sure everything is filled in correctly.
+Review to make sure everything is filled in correctly

 Click <kbd>Activate gateway</kbd>

 # Configure the S3 File Gateway

-Wait until the `Configure cache storage` is loaded, then select `Cache`.
+Wait until the `Configure cache storage` is loaded, then select `Cache`

 Under `CloudWatch alarms` select `No alarm`

 Click <kbd>Configure</kbd>

 We now have a working storage gateway instance in our public subnet, which is connected to AWS, activated and configured.
-In the next stage we will create the S3 bucket with storage tiering where the actual data will be stored.
+In the next stage we will create the S3 bucket with storage tiering, where the actual data will be stored.